cciw-uk/data-protection/00 README FIRST.rst

   Once accepted, this document should be reformatted (I can do this) and added to the "CCiW Handbook" documents.

-* `Booking Secretary Manual <Booking%20Secretary%20Manual.rst>`_
+* Booking Secretary Manual.

-  ``STATUS:TODO`` - I haven't been able to do this yet!
+  **TODO** - I haven't been able to look at this yet.
+Rebecca has done a draft which I haven't looked at yet.

-  Once accepted, this document should be reformatted (I can do this) and added to the "CCiW Handbook" documents.

 * CCiW Website access information